jacobunna/argcomb/docs/faq.rst

 Since Python 3.8 introduced positional only arguments, the code for prior versions would require some simple yet non-trivial changes.
-As a first release of this module it only supports Python 3.8+, but if you would like it to support an earlier version please feel free to raise a feature request.
+As a first release of this module it only supports Python 3.8+, but if you would like it to support an earlier version please feel free to `open an issue`_.

 How does ArgComb handle ``*args`` and ``**kwargs``?
 ---------------------------------------------------